Buckskin Frank Leslie: Imaginative personal history

 Nothing has been documented concerning Leslie's first 36 years, although he told some colorful and improbable stories concerning those missing years.
 On two separate occasions, Leslie told writers his version of incidents from his early life.
 In 1880, Leslie said, "in 1861 I joined the Southern Army, and continued with it till April 9th 1865, when I was attached to General Gordon's division as a First Lieutenant, in the 10th Cavalry."
-He claimed he "was Deputy Sheriff of Abalene [sic]... under the notorious J.B.
-Hickock or 'Wild Bill,' " and that he was a "rough rider in Australia," and a [ship] pilot in the Fiji Islands and that he "has exhibited, as a fancy rifle shootist in different parts of the world."
+He claimed he "was Deputy Sheriff of Abilene... under the notorious lawman J.B.
+Hickok or 'Wild Bill,' "and that he was a "rough rider in Australia," and a [ship] pilot in the Fiji Islands and that he "has exhibited, as a fancy rifle shootist in different parts of the world."

 In 1893, he related another story to W.H.
 Cameron of the San Francisco Chronicle, in which he claimed that the story of his life was a romance.
 Born in Virginia [sic] in 1842 of a good family, he went to Heidelberg to study medicine.
 At the same time, his brother attended West Point for a military education.
 When the Civil War broke out in 1861, Frank returned to his old home in Virginia [sic] and entered the Confederate Army as a bugler while his brother joined the Union forces.

 Leslie also claimed that he served as a scout for the U.S. Army in Texas, Oklahoma, and the Dakotas during the 1870s, but no documentation has been found.